aarias89/AlgoPractice/README.md

 -once you have written your solution and want to test it, in the terminal navigate to the Exercises directory.
 - run the following command:
-- jest palindrome/test.js --watch  (replace palendrome with the problem you're working on.)
+- test palindrome/test.js --watch  (replace palendrome with the problem you're working on.)
-- if the command above gives you problems run
-- jest palindrome --watch